holohup/digester/README.md

 ### Final words

 #### Ways to improve the app/todo
 - If the sources are changed after the digest has been formed, the latest article parsed attribute will tell lies, since now it relies on the user's subscriptions.
-Change to maximum from already parsed sources and make an attribute that tells when the source has been parsed last.
+Change to maximum from already parsed sources and make an attribute that tells when the source has been parsed last
 - Migrate to source relative popularity instead of overall popularity by all sources, since that is what the Source model has been made for, and come up with a **brilliant** query to decrease the number of db interactions
-- Introduce a duplicate filter in case different sources have the same or a similar article, in order to only get one of them in a digest.
+- Introduce a duplicate filter in case different sources have the same or a similar article, in order to only get one of them in a digest
 - Cache average popularity from a source, latest article timestamp
 - Error handling on serialization/deserialization, parser class selection, data retrieval, and text parsing
 - Tinker with **meaningcloud** or some other text analyzing API with Python SDK to automatically add tags to texts from sources that do not provide tags